-Anna McQuinn, Illustrated by Ruth Hearson
+Author: Anna McQuinn Illustrator: Ruth Hearson

 It is an exciting day.
 Zeki loves the water and today Dad’s taking him to his baby swimming class.
 Bright and colourful, this picture book for the very young is an utter delight, with a naturally diverse and subtly inclusive cast of characters.

 12 year old Darby is excited – it is the weekend of the family's chocolate hunt.
 However, beloved sister Kaydee has suddenly brought home a friend for the weekend.
 Plus her parents (who run the family's strawberry farm) seem distracted, increasingly preoccupied with news that a major storm is brewing.
 Does no one realise how important the event is to Darby?…